How To Read and Set Environmental and Shell Variables on a Linux VPS

 Every time a shell session spawns, a process takes place to gather and compile information that should be available to the shell process and its child processes.
 It obtains the data for these settings from a variety of different files and settings on the system.

 Basically the environment provides a medium through which the shell process can get or set settings and, in turn, pass these on to its child processes.

 The environment is implemented as strings that represent key-value pairs.
 If multiple values are passed, they are typically separated by colon (:) characters.
-Each pair will generally will look something like this:
+Each pair will generally look something like this:

 If the value contains significant white-space, quotations are used: